zjandali/RPG-Battle-System/README.md

-# Astroblox Unity RPG Battle System
+# Unity RPG Battle System

-Breakdown of how I implemented the RPG battle system in Unity as specified in the Astroblox Unity Take Home assignment.
+Breakdown of how I implemented the RPG battle system in Unity as specified in the  Unity Take Home assignment.
 ## Development Process

 ### 1. Project Setup (0h 15m)